malloc-nbytes/Score/README.md

 # Score

-Score is a bytecode-compiled language written in OCaml and C.
+Score is a compiled language written in OCaml QBE.

-# Plans
+# Current Plans
 - Turing complete []
-- Generate bytecode []
-- Interpret bytecode with a virtual machine []
 - Self-hosted []